 UNESCO jewels of Croatia + discover Bosnia-Herzegovina: all seasons 6 days tour from Korcula.
 Visit Bosnia-Herzegovina main attractions + famous Croatian Dalmatian UNESCO towns Split, Sibenik and Trogir.
 Pick up and drop off in Orebic.

-In Bosnia-Herzegovina we will see Blagaj dervish monastery, UNESCO town Mostar and its old bridge, visit pilgrimage center Medjugorje, walk and watch wonderful Kravice natural park with waterfalls, climb by narrow streets of medieval fortified town Pocitelj.
+In Bosnia-Herzegovina we will see Blagaj dervish monastery, UNESCO town Mostar and its old bridge, visit pilgrimage center Medjugorje, walk and watch wonderful Kravica natural park with waterfalls, climb by narrow streets of medieval fortified town Pocitelj.

 In Croatia, we will walk historical center of Split (UNESCO World Heritage Site), see coastal town Sibenik with its fortresses, historical center and the cathedral, also UNESCO World Heritage Site.
 Next day we will walk another one UNESCO town, Trogir, and after another night in Split, on the way back, we will visit famous fortress Klis.